 Many had questioned if the Patriots could stop the league's fourth-best rusher that season, Marshawn 'Beast Mode' Lynch.
 But, as it turned out, the Seahawks couldn't stop Brady.

-He completed an NFL Championship-record 37 passes for 328 yards with four touchdown passes and two interceptions to earn the game's MVP honours for a third time.
+He completed an NFL Championship-record 37 passes for 328 yards with four touchdown passes and two interceptions to earn the game's MVP honors for a third time.

 Down by four points, Lynch took Wilson's handoff and advanced the Seahawks to the 1, giving Seattle a wealth of options to choose from to punch in the potentially winning score from a second-and-goal situation.

 Seahawks head coach Pete Carroll was in possession of a timeout and had the season's most reliable short-yardage rusher at his disposal, yet he elected to pass.